lazytosay/491A_Prototype/README.md

 ##could not locate a Flask application
 1. check if the file ".flaskenv" exist in the base folder
 2. if ".flaskenv" does not exist, contact someone to config the project correctly, or download the latest changes
-3. if ".flaskenv" file exist, please install the "python-dotenv" under the virtual environment
+3. if ".flaskenv" file exist, please install using "pip install python-dotenv" under the virtual environment